aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-3-0/_index.md

 {{< /highlight >}}

 ### **Added PlotArea.setPositionAuto Method**
-The method setPositionAuto has been added to the PlotArea class that helps in setting the chart's plot area to automatic mode.
+The method setPositionAuto has been added to the PlotArea class.
+It helps in setting the chart's plot area to automatic mode.

 **Java**